 Mobile apps typically need the onboarding process more than websites.
-It’s common for mobile UI designers to really cram features into the smaller screen and this can overwhelm users without a guided intro.
+It’s common for mobile UI designers to cram features into the smaller screen, which can overwhelm users without a guided intro.

 This onboarding guide by Mat Swainson is a small yet eloquent example of what can be done for smartphone apps.

 It’s based on an Android model, but it’s certainly not the only style you can use.
-I like how it supports native swiping too which works even in mobile web browsers.
+I like how it supports native swiping, which works even in mobile web browsers.